Trump strategy on NKorea: ‘Maximum pressure and engagement’

 He said the North may have a handful of plutonium-based warheads it can mount on medium-range ballistic missiles capable of reaching South Korea and Japan.
 But it’s doubtful the North is currently able to build reliable, survivable warheads for an intercontinental ballistic missile that can strike the U.S. mainland, he said.

-As for the Trump administration’s policy, the U.S. officials emphasized that no engagement of North Korea is currently taking place, and that the focus now was on pressure.
+As for the Trump administration’s policy, the U.S. officials emphasized that no engagement of North Korea is currently taking place.
+Although China advocates for diplomatic outreach, the focus for now is on pressure.

-While China advocates for diplomatic outreach, the officials said the goal of engagement would have to be North Korea’s denuclearization.
+The officials said the goal of engagement would have to be North Korea’s denuclearization.
 It cannot lead to an arms control agreement or reduction of the North’s atomic arsenal that would imply American acceptance of North Korea as a nuclear power.

 The officials are hopeful China and Russia would agree to tighter U.N. sanctions on North Korea if it conducts another nuclear test.
 They pointed to a recent editorial in a state-run Chinese newspaper advocating tighter restrictions on selling oil to North Korea.